fuhsjr00/bug.n/doc/hotkeys.md

 * `#` (LWin, left Windows)

-You will have to press all keys of a hotkey at the same time beginning with the modifier for calling the associated function, e. g. "#^q" means pressing the left Windows key and the shift key and the q key (WIN+CTRL+Q) for quitting bug.n.
+You will have to press all keys of a hotkey at the same time beginning with the modifier for calling the associated function, e. g. `#^q` means pressing the left Windows key and the shift key and the q key (WIN+CTRL+Q) for quitting bug.n.